 Greet your Jewish friends and neighbours during Rosh Hashanah with the Hebrew words "L'shana tovah" ("for a good year").

-Diwali falls on New moon day of the month Karthik of the lunar Hindu calendar.
+Diwali falls on new moon day of the month Karthik of the lunar Hindu calendar.
 It generally falls between mid-October and mid-November.
-This year, it falls on 13th November.

 During Diwali, your Hindu, Sikh and Jain neighbours would appreciate the greeting 'A Happy and Joyful Diwali'.
 It is also traditional to present sweets as a gift.